B-Ricey763/resume/resume.typ

   [Integrated declarative React components and Jotai state management to effectively control the ThreeJS scene], [Created 15 animated models in Blender from scratch using low-poly 3D modeling techniques], )

 #project_item(
+  name: "XR Treatment for Age-Related Maticular Degeneration (AMD)",
+  skills: "Unity, C# ",
+  date: "August 2024 - Present",
+  [Evaluate 2 different XR headsets to determine the optimal device for eye-tracking to treat AMD], [Construct a XR program in Unity to update the user's focal point to reduce effects of AMD], [Collaborate with a doctor at Emory Hospital and UX designers for the best treatment experience], )

+#project_item(
   name: "B-29 Superfortress",
   skills: "C, Make, Game Boy Advanced",